ZhangirK/DevOps-Galactic-Mission/README.md

 # DevOps Galactic Mission: Operation Terraform
 *Author: [Zhangir Kapishov](https://www.linkedin.com/in/zhangir-kapishov/)*

+Welcome!

+This repository is your gateway to the DevOps Galactic Mission.
+Here, you will find all the necessary resources and instructions to successfully complete the mission.
+Follow the steps and details provided below to reproduce my solution and embark on your own interstellar adventure.

+I have carefully documented my journey and made sure to address any potential difficulties you may encounter along the way.
+Rest assured, my guide is designed to help you navigate through the mission smoothly and without any major obstacles.

+I hope you find this guide enjoyable and informative.
+May your mission be a resounding success, and may the force of DevOps be with you!

 ## Mission Brief

 Greetings, Space Engineer!
 Welcome to the DevOps Galactic Mission: Operation Terraform.
 Your mission is to establish a Kubernetes outpost in your personal AWS Galaxy using Terraform and deploy the crucial "Space Beacon" microservice using Helm.

+### Objective

 Your objective is to deploy a Kubernetes cluster in your personal AWS Galaxy (account), and then deploy a "Space Beacon" microservice using Helm.